 Biju Patnaik is among Odisha’s rare legendary personalities whose stature has grown even after his death.
 The man continues to inspire awe and attract respect from people belonging to different walks of life.
 His political rivals, too, hold him in high esteem.
 Such has been his presence that the political party, Biju Janata Dal, founded in his name after his demise in 1997 continues to rule the eastern state uninterruptedly for the past 20 years.
-Coinciding with his shradhadiwas, Odisha Bytes brings exclusively for you a yet -to-be-published fictionalised biography on the great man’s childhood by noted writer, academic and columnist Dash Benhur:
+Odisha Bytes brings exclusively for you a yet-to-be-published fictionalised biography on the great man’s childhood by noted writer, academic and columnist Dash Benhur:

 When a storm is about to break, thousands of birds scuttle across the sky in panic.
 But the eagle is unperturbed, for it can fly above the storm.